 Following the more recent historical advents of technical media like the VCR and the DVD, and digitalisation and its effects, the notion of cinema as a mixed medium has become even more prominent within film theory.
 Cinema both has been and is, in other words, intermedial.
 However, we argue that the acknowledgement of this has not affected the practice of film analysis to any great extent.

-Thus, in this project on cinema and intermediality, which will result in the publication of a book (Edinburgh University Press) in 2018, we (one a specialist in intermediality and comparative literature, the other a specialist in media cultures and cinema) intend to rethink both cinema as a form and the practice of film analysis, using concepts and analytical tools derived mainly from the fields of media theory and intermediality.
+Thus, in this project on cinema and intermediality, we (one a specialist in intermediality and comparative literature, the other a specialist in media cultures and cinema) intend to rethink both cinema as a form and the practice of film analysis, using concepts and analytical tools derived mainly from the fields of media theory and intermediality.